farzanmirshekari/resumaker/README.md

 <h3>Description</h3>

 > This project leverages the cohesive compatibility of React, Typescript and TailwindCSS to offer an optimized UI/UX experience in scalable manner.
-The Résumaker is developed and maintained as a passion project by <b>Farzan Mirshekari</b>, a first-year Electrical Engineering student at the University of Waterloo.
-The Résumaker has been utilized to create résumes that have successfully attained co-op positions.
+The Résumaker is developed and maintained as a passion project by <b>Farzan Mirshekari</b>, Electrical Engineering student at the University of Waterloo.
+The Résumaker has been utilized to create résumes that have successfully attained co-op positions and internships.

 <h3>Deployment</h3>

-> The Résumaker is currently hosted on GitHub Pages and can be found <a href = 'https://farzanmirshekari.github.io/Resumaker/'><i>here</i>.</a>
+> The Résumaker is currently hosted on GitHub Pages and can be found <a href = 'https://farzanmirshekari.github.io/Resumaker/'><i>here</i></a>.

 <h3>Next Steps</h3>